Improving Efficiency of Diffusion Models via Multi-Stage Framework and Tailored Multi-Decoder Architectures: Experiments

 \subsection{Comparison of Different Architectures}

-In \cref{sec:analysis}, we highlighted the limitations of both unified and separate diffusion model architectures in terms of training efficiency (see \cref{fig:analysis}).
-In this part, we further illustrate these limitations through extensive experiments as shown in \cref{tab:better_architecture}.
+In \Cref{sec:analysis}, we highlighted the limitations of both unified and separate diffusion model architectures in terms of training efficiency (see \Cref{fig:analysis}).
+In this part, we further illustrate these limitations through extensive experiments as shown in \Cref{tab:better_architecture}.
 Here, we use the U-Net architecture, trained on the CIFAR-10 dataset, and utilize the DPM-Solver for sampling.
 For the unified case, we use a single U-Net model with 128 channels.
-For the separate case, three distinct U-Nets with 128 channels are used.
-For improved performance of the separate architecture, we implement two techniques: early stopping (ES) and tailored parameters (TP) to tackle the overfitting and parameter inefficiency discussed in \cref{sec:analysis}.
+For the separate case, three distinct U-Nets are used by which, for each interval, we use a 128-channel decoder.
+For improved performance of the separate architecture, we implement two techniques: early stopping (ES) and tailored parameters (TP) to tackle the overfitting and parameter inefficiency discussed in \Cref{sec:analysis}.
 Under ES, the criteria is to stop training prior to overfitting.
-For TP, the three U-Nets are configured with 192, 128, and 16 channels decoders for Intervals 0, 1, and 2, respectively.
+For the tailored parameters, the three U-Nets are configured with 192, 128, and 16 channels decoders for Intervals 0, 1, and 2, respectively.

-Our comparison and analysis in \cref{tab:better_architecture} reveal notable insights of our network design.
+Our comparison and analysis in \Cref{tab:better_architecture} reveals notable insights of our network design.
 Comparisons between the 2nd and 3rd rows (and between the 4th and 5th rows) on the separate architectures indicate that early stopping effectively mitigates overfitting and enhances generation quality.
-When comparing the 2nd and 4th rows (as well as the 3rd and 5th rows) on the separate architectures, we observe that optimizing parameter usage can achieve a significant decrease in FID under comparable GFLOPs.
+When comparing the 2nd and 4th rows (as well as the 3rd and 5th rows) on the separate architectures, we observe that optimizing parameter usage can achieve a significant decrease in FID under comparable GFLOPs (18.65 vs. 17.65).
 Most importantly, our multistage architecture, as shown in the 6th row, benefits from both unified and separate architectures, achieving the best FID (2.35, compared to 2.73 and 2.52).
-Comparing the 2nd row and the 4th row, the shared encoder not only prevents overfitting but also improves the convergence of the diffusion model as reported by the FID scores.
+Comparing the 2nd row and 4th row, the shared encoder not only prevents overfitting but also improves the convergence of the diffusion model as reported by the FID scores.